QuentinRa/blog.quentinra.dev/info/cpp/class/constructors.md

 ## Copy constructor

-This is constructor, taking one argument having the type of structure/class.
+This is a constructor, taking one argument having the type of structure/class.
 The **default copy constructor** is copying every attribute, using their copy constructor.

 ```cpp
 struct my_structure {